-Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (activities) 1.1 Energy management professional training: Consultants will provide training to energy management professionals with high potential to go on to become local trainers of Certification of at least 4 CP EnMSs Lack of Certified Practitioner in Energy Management Systems (CP EnMS) professionals is a barrier to greater deployment of ISO 50001 and SEP.
-At least three CP EnMSs will be needed Year 1: At least one CP EnMS training session Year 1: \$30,000 Year 2: \$0
+Subtask Project outputs How does the subtask/output move the project towards the environmental outcome Timing Budget (C\$) (activities) 1.1 Energy management professional training: Consultants will provide training to energy management professionals with high potential to go on to become local trainers of ISO 50001 and SEP.
+The focus will be on building up local expertise in Canada and Mexico and to fill gaps in the US as needed.
+Certification of at least 4 CP EnMSs Lack of Certified Practitioner in Energy Management Systems (CP EnMS) professionals is a barrier to greater deployment of ISO 50001 and SEP.
+At least three CP EnMSs will be needed to carry out pilot projects for this project, in addition to the lead trainers.
+Year 1: At least one CP EnMS training session Year 1: \$30,000 Year 2: \$0